gkubed/powerball-simulation/README.md

 # powerball-simulation
 Simulation of the Powerball lottery in Java

 This is a tiny little project I made in my spare time to better observe how hilariously unlikely you are to make money playing the lottery.
+It's by no means a work of art, but is hopefully very clear.

 Powerball is a trademark belonging to someone I don't know with lawyers I don't want to meet.